Harold and Maude: 2022 soundtrack

-The full soundtrack album received its first regular wide commercial release on February 11, 2022, to commemorate the film's 50th Anniversary.
+The full soundtrack album received its first regular wide commercial release on February 11, 2022, to commemorate the film's 50th anniversary.
 The entire album was remastered at Abbey Road Studios.
-The disc includes previously unheard audio masters discovered in the Island Records/A&M archive for the two original songs Stevens wrote for the film, "Don't Be Shy" and "If You Want To Sing Out, Sing Out."
+The disc includes previously unheard audio masters discovered in the Island/A&M Records archive for the two original songs Stevens wrote for the film, "Don't Be Shy" and "If You Want To Sing Out, Sing Out".
 While there was an LP, this was also the album's first-ever release on CD.
+The digital release contains eight additional tracks.